AI for Consultants

 Relationship context: [e.g., "long-term client, generally pays on time"]

-Live Workshop — Feb 21: See OpenClaw handle real consultants tasks live — messages, emails, and follow-ups. $100.
+Live Workshop — Feb 21: See Claude Code handle real consultant tasks live — proposals, client research, and follow-ups. $100.
 Reserve your seat →

 Complete Workflow: AI-Powered Consultant Assistant

-Here's a real end-to-end workflow showing how a consultant uses OpenClaw throughout their day.
+Here's a real end-to-end workflow showing how a consultant uses Claude Code throughout their day.

 Scenario: New Lead to Signed Proposal in 48 Hours

 A prospective client emails you asking for help with their go-to-market strategy.
-Here's how OpenClaw accelerates the entire pipeline:
+Here's how Claude Code accelerates the entire pipeline:

 Step 1: Inbound Lead Triage (Minute 0)

-OpenClaw monitors your email.
-When the inquiry arrives, it flags it as a high-priority lead, drafts an immediate acknowledgment ("Thanks for reaching out — I'd love to learn more.
+A Claude Code hook (connected to your email via an MCP server) watches for new inquiries.
+When one arrives, it flags the lead as high-priority, drafts an immediate acknowledgment ("Thanks for reaching out — I'd love to learn more.
 Are you free for a 30-minute call Thursday or Friday?"), and queues it for your review.
 You approve with one tap.

 Step 2: Client Research (Minute 5)

-While you're finishing your current meeting, OpenClaw researches the prospect's company — recent funding, market position, competitive landscape, key executives.
+While you're finishing your current meeting, a Claude Code sub-agent researches the prospect's company — recent funding, market position, competitive landscape, key executives.
 By the time you check your phone, there's a one-page briefing doc ready.

 I put together a free guide that walks through the full AI setup for consultants — from client work to content creation.
 Grab it here if you want the details.